Arcus Biosciences (NYSE:RCUS) Stock Rating Reaffirmed by Cantor Fitzgerald

-In other Arcus Biosciences news, COO Jennifer Jarrett sold 9,617 shares of the company’s stock in a transaction on Wednesday, March 16th.
-The stock was sold at an average price of $31.62, for a total value of $304,089.54.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
+In related news, COO Jennifer Jarrett sold 9,617 shares of the company’s stock in a transaction dated Wednesday, March 16th.
+The shares were sold at an average price of $31.62, for a total value of $304,089.54.
+The transaction was disclosed in a filing with the SEC, which is available through the SEC website.
 12.30% of the stock is owned by corporate insiders.

-Institutional investors and hedge funds have recently added to or reduced their stakes in the business.
-Barclays PLC raised its holdings in shares of Arcus Biosciences by 3.8% in the fourth quarter.
-Barclays PLC now owns 57,912 shares of the company’s stock worth $2,344,000 after acquiring an additional 2,102 shares during the last quarter.
-Wells Fargo & Company MN grew its position in Arcus Biosciences by 13.8% during the fourth quarter.
-Wells Fargo & Company MN now owns 43,177 shares of the company’s stock valued at $1,746,000 after acquiring an additional 5,229 shares during the period.
-Wexford Capital LP purchased a new stake in Arcus Biosciences during the fourth quarter valued at about $397,000.
-Woodline Partners LP boosted its position in shares of Arcus Biosciences by 0.4% in the fourth quarter.
-Woodline Partners LP now owns 1,706,425 shares of the company’s stock worth $69,059,000 after buying an additional 7,312 shares during the period.
-Finally, Goldman Sachs Group Inc. boosted its position in shares of Arcus Biosciences by 91.1% in the fourth quarter.
-Goldman Sachs Group Inc. now owns 112,461 shares of the company’s stock worth $4,551,000 after buying an additional 53,609 shares during the period.
-63.67% of the stock is currently owned by institutional investors.
+A number of institutional investors have recently made changes to their positions in RCUS.
+Royal Bank of Canada grew its stake in Arcus Biosciences by 217.2% during the second quarter.
+Royal Bank of Canada now owns 3,102 shares of the company’s stock worth $85,000 after buying an additional 2,124 shares in the last quarter.
+Bank of America Corp DE grew its stake in Arcus Biosciences by 14.9% during the second quarter.
+Bank of America Corp DE now owns 36,787 shares of the company’s stock worth $1,010,000 after buying an additional 4,770 shares in the last quarter.
+Morgan Stanley grew its stake in Arcus Biosciences by 54.3% during the second quarter.
+Morgan Stanley now owns 269,458 shares of the company’s stock worth $7,399,000 after buying an additional 94,862 shares in the last quarter.
+DekaBank Deutsche Girozentrale acquired a new stake in Arcus Biosciences during the third quarter worth about $1,311,000.
+Finally, Amalgamated Bank acquired a new stake in Arcus Biosciences during the third quarter worth about $207,000.
+Hedge funds and other institutional investors own 63.67% of the company’s stock.

 Arcus Biosciences, Inc, a clinical-stage biopharmaceutical company, develops and commercializes cancer therapies in the United States.
 Its product pipeline includes, Etrumadenant, a dual A2a/A2b adenosine receptor antagonist, which is in a Phase 1b/2 clinical trial; and Zimberelimab, an anti-PD-1 antibody that is in Phase 1b clinical trial for monotherapy.